marcuscolle/ecommerce-laravel/README.md

-# This website has been hosted as a live project, but its missing aws s3 bucket to host files(pictures) and some last adjustments.
+# This website has been hosted as a live project, but its missing aws s3 bucket to host files(images) and some last adjustments.